 (18th March 2013 – 20 miles)

 The path, after leaving the village, climbs steeply across the fells on the far side of the valley on its way to Angle Tarn and, eventually, the highest point on the C2C: Kidsty Pike.
-I could see it clearly as it cut across the flanks of Place Fell up to Boredale Hause.
-But as I looked up at the fellside, I realized I couldn’t do it.
+I could see the path clearly as it cut across the flanks of Place Fell up to Boredale Hause.
+But as I looked up at the fellside, I realized I couldn’t go that way.
 I couldn’t possibly climb Kidsty Pike – not today.
 There were several reasons:

 I now knew what to expect – another day of plunging through fresh, deep snow trying to follow invisible paths and across an area of the Lakes I was unfamiliar with;

 this new wind, strong down here in the valley, would almost certainly be worse above 1000 feet and probably gusting dangerously at the 2559 feet summit;

 and unlike yesterday’s romp, were I to go astray (and let’s face it, that was pretty likely) there were sheer drops from and near Kidsty’s summit.
 Sheer and very fatal drops.

 Frankly it would have been foolhardy to attempt the walk; especially solo.

 The night before, suspecting that I might have to make this decision, I had studied my guide-book for alternative routes only to find that it didn’t give any.
 So I consulted Mr Wainwright (whose book I was also carrying) and thankfully, he spoke of a low-level, bad weather alternative to Shap.
 It was roundabout, it was pretty boring, it entailed a lot of road walking and it added at least four miles to the day.
 But, short of wimping out altogether and catching a bus to Shap, I didn’t see that I had any choice.